S-Temple/637Assignment3/seng637-a3-Team6.md

 ### Instruction Coverage
 ![Instruction coverage](/media/RangeInstrucitonCoverageAfter.png)
-As shown above the equals method now has 100% coverage due to the additional test for when it is passed a non range object.
+As shown above, the equals method now has 100% coverage due to the additional test for when it is passed a non Range object.

 Details of the tested methods with less than 100% coverage: